Spexso/CSE343-Online-Library-System/backend/jsonapi.md

-# an error response
+# Error Response

-*requests may result in an error response*
+*Requests may result in an error response.*
 ```json
 {
   "kind": "err-generic",